fbpx

 Where Peter is, there is the Church.

 Editor’s Note: The contributors to this website hold and express a diversity of views.
 Each contributor’s views are his or her own, and do not necessarily represent the views of the other contributors or our editorial position.
-The common threads connecting all the content on Where Peter Is are (1) love for the Church, (2) support for Pope Francis, and (3) fidelity to the Magisterium.
+The common threads connecting all the content on Where Peter Is are (1) love for the Church, (2) support for the pope, and (3) fidelity to the Magisterium.
 On prudential matters, we present a variety of positions, but these core principles unite us.

 How many important things unite us!
 If we really believe in the abundantly free working of the Holy Spirit, we can learn so much from one another!
 It is not just about being better informed about others, but rather about reaping what the Spirit has sown in them, which is also meant to be a gift for us.”